 It was the last time she hoped for much of anything for a very long time.

 The man, who initially smiled sweetly and pretended to be kind, had purchased her for $200.
 He told Maria she was his slave and he could do whatever he wanted with her.
 And he did.
-Within 24 hours, after a scuffle when Maria tried to protect herself, he locked her outside without a stitch of clothing.
+Within 24 hours, after Maria tried to protect herself during a scuffle, the man locked her outside without a stitch of clothing.
 When he brought her in later, he raped her after she had fallen and been knocked unconscious.
 This was only the beginning of the nightmare.
 He became her daily tormentor subjecting her to sexual, physical, mental, emotional, and even spiritual abuse.
 The man claimed to be a “witch” and engaged in occult rituals and practices.
 Although she was able to contact her family at some point, his threats to their safety and daily mind games kept her quiet and compliant.

 The nightmare continued for six long years.
 After this, the story took a turn straight out of a crime novel.
 A young man renting a converted garage apartment attached to the house became enraged by the older man’s constant noise and intrusion.
 During a confrontation, he beat him in the head with a heavy wooden board, killing him instantly.